 SaveABunny is a nonprofit organization in Northern California that works with shelters across the U.S. to save, protect, and care for rabbits.
 For people located in the San Francisco Bay Area, SaveABunny is a great place to adopt from because they have many eligible rabbits, each with numerous photos, and some with videos and personalized bios.

 Even if you aren’t located in Northern California, SaveABunny’s volunteer staff will help you find a shelter in your area that has rabbits for adoption, and they’ll answer any questions you have about caring for your new pet.

+And that’s where to buy bunnies and rabbits.
 While rabbits aren’t sold in traditional pet product stores like PetSmart or Petco anymore, there are still many options for finding an adoptable bunny or rabbit, including nonprofit adoption organizations, shelters, breeders, and local sellers.